ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Studies into the full benefits of sea moss are still in their infancy, but there’s also growing evidence to suggest that it may reduce the rate of cardiovascular disease (published in Phycologia, September 2015), and can also act as a prebiotic to aid healthy gut function.

-Because of the high levels of iodine in sea moss, less is more as an excess can have a negative impact on your health, causing hypothyroidism, and even putting you at risk of thyroid cancer.
+Because of the high levels of iodine in sea moss, less is more as an excess can have a negative impact on your health, so it’s always advisable to speak to your doctor if you have concerns.

 If you have issues with your skin, or simply want to guard against problems in the future, then it is worth looking out for beauty products that incorporate carrageenan.